meltano/hub/transformers/dbt.md

 ## Settings

-Meltano automatically defines all `dbt` settings.
-They can be [configured](https://meltano.com/docs/configuration.html) if needed.
+Meltano automatically sets default values for all `dbt` settings that can be [overridden](https://meltano.com/docs/configuration.html) if needed.
 These settings are documented below.
 To quickly find the setting you're looking for, use the Table of Contents at the top of the page.